15 New Year's Resolutions That Are Not Cliche - Updated

 At this point the new year’s resolutions blog is almost a cliche in itself.
 And we could list off a bunch of generic ideas for resolutions about staying healthy or making more money or getting a new job.
 But let’s be more specific than that.
 Let’s come up with some very specific new year’s resolutions that will actually improve your daily life.
 We’d love to hear yours too.
 Please share in the comments section or on our social media pages.

-So let's see if we can come up with some resolutions that might really apply to you:
+So let's see if we can come up with some resolutions that might really apply to you.
+And if #5 is on your resolution list, here are some questions to ask the payroll providers you are considering:

 1. Find common ground with the coworker who's been annoying you for weeks, months or even, grr, years.
 Some people are difficult to work with, and maybe you've been dealing with this person through gritted teeth.
 In 2013, extend the olive branch, take them out to lunch, offer to help with a project.
 It will make your life easier if you're not always aggravated.